Palestinians clash with Israeli police at Jerusalem holy site, 152 injured | Law-Order

 Palestinians clash with Israeli police at Jerusalem holy site, 152 injured

 The Al-Aqsa compound sits atop the Old City plateau of East Jerusalem, which was captured by Israel in the 1967 Middle East war, and is known to Muslims as al-Haram al-Sharif, or The Noble Sanctuary, and to Jews as Temple Mount.
-In a statement, Israeli police said hundreds of Palestinians hurled firecrackers and stones at their forces and toward the nearby Jewish prayer area of the Western Wall in the Old City after Ramadan morning prayers.
+Tensions this year have been heightened in part by Ramadan coinciding with the Jewish celebration of Passover.

 Israeli security forces have been on high alert after a series of deadly Arab street attacks throughout the country over the past two weeks.
 Confrontations at the Al-Aqsa compound in Jerusalem's walled Old City pose the risk of a relapse into a broader conflagration like last year's Gaza war.
 The Al-Aqsa compound sits atop the Old City plateau of East Jerusalem, which was captured by Israel in the 1967 Middle East war, and is known to Muslims as al-Haram al-Sharif, or The Noble Sanctuary, and to Jews as Temple Mount.